tcgoetz/GarminDB/README.md

 # GarminDB

-[Python scripts](https://www.python.org/) for parsing health data into and manipulating data in a [Sqlite](http://sqlite.org/) DB.
-SQlite is a light weight DB that requires no server.
+[Python scripts](https://www.python.org/) for parsing health data into and manipulating data in a [SQLite](http://sqlite.org/) DB.
+SQLite is a light weight DB that requires no server.

 What they can do:
 * Automatically download Garmin daily monitoring files (all day heart rate, activity, climb/decend, and intensity minutes) from the user's Garmin Connect "Daily Summary" page.
 (Currently requires a Firefox brwoser be installed)